+On January 29, 2009, Fibrowatt filed comments regarding the REPS compliance plans.
 On April 16, 2009, NC WARN filed its initial comments on the biennial reports and a request for an evidentiary hearing.
 On April 24, 2009, initial comments were filed by NCSEA, which were specifically in regard to the REPS compliance plans.
-Also, on April 24, 2009, the Public Staff submitted its initial comments.
+Also, on April 24, 2009, the Public Staff submitted its initial comments in the Sub 118 proceeding.
 On May 27, 2009, reply comments were filed by the IOUs and the Public Staff.
 On the same day, NCSEA submitted additional comments.